krush62/KPal/README.md

 * To link colors: drag a color from one palette to a color of another palette
 * Save as a different file: a "Save as" functionality is available when using the right mouse button for the save button
 * Reset slider values: double clicking the numeric value representation will reset the corresponding slider
-* To change the visualizer type on the bottomn, hover the visualizer area and select a different visualizer from the drop-down list.
+* To change the visualizer type on the bottom, hover the visualizer area and select a different visualizer from the drop-down list.
 ## Screenshots
 ![SCREENSHOT](screenshots/screenshot.jpg?raw=true)
 ## License